LimbicAI/code-challenge/README.md

 `npm run start`

 ### Mongo DB default user (admin) credential
--user name:  Jane
+- user name:  Jane
--email:      jane@gmail.come
+- email:      jane@gmail.come
--password:   Jane123!@#
+- password:   Jane123!@#

 This is Limbic's React/React Native Coding Challenge which will allow us to get a glimpse into our candidates' overall developer skills.